claiduiuc/CLAID-Website/_team/cmia-smith.md

 linkedinurl: 'https://www.linkedin.com/'
 ---

-Sophomore majoring in health and minoring in informatics.
+Junior majoring in health and minoring in informatics.
 Interests include sketching, learning ethnic recipes, and listening to rock bands.